 In 2023, the Board adopted the Financial Restatement Compensation Recoupment Policy which complies with Nasdaq listing standards and SEC rules.
 The policy provides for the mandatory recoupment of certain incentive-based compensation awarded to current and former executive officers, in the event of an accounting restatement resulting from material noncompliance with financial reporting requirements under federal securities laws.
-Under the policy, if the incentive-based compensation received by an executive exceeds the amount of incentive-based compensation that otherwise would have been received had it been calculated based on the restated amounts, the Company will recoup such erroneously awarded compensation.
+Under the policy, if the incentive-based compensation that otherwise would have been received had it been calculated based on the restated amounts, the Company will recoup such erroneously awarded compensation.